 I was inspired by a stuffed acorn squash recipe I saw in the Happy Herbivore Abroad cookbook.
-I doubled the curry, added garbanzo beans and onions and switched the dried fruit to dates.
-These changes gave it a protein and fiber boost and took it from a simple side dish to a delightful entree.
+I doubled the curry, added garbanzo beans and onions and garnished it with pomegranate seeds.
+These changes gave it a protein and fiber boost and took it from a simple side dish to a delightful entrée.
 We like it so much that I’ve made it several time since and I have even doubled the recipe.
 The leftovers heat up well and make for a quick heat and eat meal a day or two later.
 You know how I love leftovers!
-It’s beautiful enough to serve company or it can be a special entree for the holidays.
+It’s beautiful enough to serve company or it can be a special entrée for the holidays.

 Yesterday I roasted two acorn squash and made a recipe of each curry and Mexican.
 They reheat nicely and make for a lovely quick meal on a busy day.
 Add a simple side salad and your meal is complete.

 Curry Quinoa Stuffed Acorn Squash

 - 1 acorn squash cut in half, seeds removed*

 - 1/2 cup tri colored quinoa or whatever color you have

 - 1 1/4 cups low sodium vegetable broth

 - 2 dates, pitted and chopped or raisins

 - 1 teaspoon curry powder or to taste**

 - 1 cup cooked low sodium garbanzo beans drained and rinsed